canonical/lxd-ui/HACKING.md

 3. To sign commits, you should enter the git command with additional flags as shown in this example: `git commit -s -S -a -m "initial commit"`.
 4. To make your life a little easier, you can setup a git alias for signing commits with `git config alias.sc 'commit -s -S -a'`.
 Now you can sign your commits with `git sc -m "initial commit"` for example.
 Note this only enables the alias for your local git configuration.

+# Supporting multiple lxd versions
+When making a contribution to this project, please take note that the UI should degrade gracefully for all lxd LTS versions later than v5.0.
+To acheive this, there are two processes that should be followed:

+1. When adding a new feature that introduces lxd api endpoints that are not currently used in the project, make sure you check against `api_extensions` returned by the `GET /1.0/` endpoint if the new endpoints used exists for older lxd versions.
+If the new endpoints are not supported in an older lxd version, then you should either hide or disable a portion of the new feature for the relevant lxd version.
+A useful `useSupportedFeatures` hook can be used for this purpose.
+You can also find a comprehensive list of `api_extensions` refrences in the [lxd documentation](https://documentation.ubuntu.com/lxd/en/latest/api-extensions/).
+2. You should write e2e tests that covers the new feature for all supported lxd versions.
+For example, if your feature is hidden for an older lxd server version, you should test that it is not displayed in the browser for that lxd version.

 # End-to-end tests

 Install playwright and its browsers